 Get exclusive member benefits & effect social change.
 Join Today

-A woman’s good health is essential to the good health of her baby.
+A woman’s health is essential to the good health of her baby.
 Women who eat well and exercise regularly along with regular prenatal care are less likely to have complications during pregnancy.
-They’re also more likely to give birth successfully to a healthy baby.
+They’re also more likely to successfully give birth to a healthy baby.

-A balanced diet will also reduce the risks of pregnancy complications like anemia, and may also minimize morning sickness, fatigue, and other unpleasant pregnancy symptoms.
-Good nutrition is also thought to help balance mood swings and may improve labor and delivery.
+A balanced diet will also reduce the risks of anemia, as well as other unpleasant pregnancy symptoms such as fatigue and morning sickness.
+Good nutrition is thought to help balance mood swings and it may improve labor and delivery as well.

 A simple way to satisfy your nutritional needs during pregnancy is to eat a variety of foods from each of the food groups every day.

 Many women are concerned about how much weight they will gain during pregnancy.
-It’s important to maintain a healthy weight gain.
-If your weight was in the normal range before you got pregnant, a weight gain of 25-35 pounds is recommended.
-It’s important for a woman to discuss and monitor her weight and nutritional needs with her doctor throughout the pregnancy.
-Weight gain recommendations will vary for women who are underweight before conceiving, for those who are obese, and for those with a multiple pregnancy (twins etc.).
+If your weight was in the normal range before you got pregnant, a weight gain of 25 to 35 pounds is recommended.
+It’s important to discuss and monitor your weight and nutritional needs with your doctor throughout the pregnancy.
+Weight gain recommendations will vary for women who are underweight before conceiving, for those who are obese, and for those with a multiple pregnancy, such as twins.

-To protect mom and baby from bacteria or parasitic infection (Listeriosis), make sure that all milk, cheese, and juice are pasteurized.
+To protect mom and baby from bacteria or parasitic infection, such as Listeriosis, make sure that all milk, cheese, and juice are pasteurized.
 Don’t eat meat from the deli counter or hot dogs unless they are thoroughly heated.
 Also avoid refrigerated, smoked seafood and undercooked meat, poultry, and seafood.
-If you have had a history of allergies, speak to your doctor about any foods to avoid.
+If you or someone in your family has had a history of allergies, speak to your doctor about any foods to avoid.

-While most nutrients needed during pregnancy should come from food, prenatal vitamin supplements do play an important role.
+Most nutrients needed during pregnancy should come from food, but prenatal vitamin supplements play an important role.
 Pregnant women are often too busy to plan three nutrient-filled meals every day, and a vitamin supplement can provide the extra nutrition that the developing fetus needs.

-Folic acid (folate) is a B vitamin that has been found to be a very important supplement for pregnant women.
-Folic acid supplements taken several weeks prior to pregnancy and for the first 12 weeks of pregnancy have been found to lower the risk of having a child with a neural tube defect by approximately 75 percent.
+Folic acid (folate) is a B vitamin that is very important for pregnant women.
+Folic acid supplements taken several weeks prior to pregnancy and for the first 12 weeks of pregnancy have been found to lower the risk of having a child with a neural tube defect such as spina bifida.

 Moderate exercise is not only considered safe for pregnant women, it’s encouraged and thought to benefit both mom and growing baby.
 Exercising 30 minutes a day is proven to help circulation, strengthen muscles, and decrease stress.
 However, it’s important to talk to your doctor before starting any exercise regime, particularly if you are in a high-risk category.
-For women who were not physically active before getting pregnant, talk with your doctor about what exercise you can do during your pregnancy.
+If you were not physically active before getting pregnant, talk with your doctor about what exercise you can do during your pregnancy.